dwatteau/scummtr/FAQ.md

 > **Note:** the Shift JIS encoding replaces backslash characters (`\`) with yen signs (`¥`), so all SCUMM escape sequences will appear with a yen sign, instead.
 This is an inherent behavior of this encoding, and can't really be worked around.

+### How do I use Unicode characters?

+At the moment, you just can't.
+Most SCUMM games predate common Unicode usage, and rely on [DOS code pages](https://en.wikipedia.org/wiki/Code_page#DOS_code_pages), most of the time.

+Moreover, a glyph will only appear in a SCUMM game if it's part of the included SCUMM fonts.

 ### My savegames crash, when I translate my game scene by scene

 Yes, the SCUMM savegames embed the names of the various objects/verbs/actors that you've encountered, so if you've translated/renamed them after they appeared in a savegame, then the game will get lost and crash when you load it back.
 You need to start the game from scratch, over and over, while translating it.